nikiizvorski/CleanMVVM/README.md

 - Implemented Working with Files Coroutines variation.

-- Newer version will be keep updated until stable.
+- Implemented Newer version will be keep updated until stable.

-- Next Update will be with Koin implementation as alternative for people who prefer and like the usage - koinbranch.
+- Implemented Next Update will be with Koin implementation as alternative for people who prefer and like the usage - koinbranch.

+- Next Update will include Kotlin Extensions, MediatorLiveData, Kotlin Flow, Kotlin Sequences

 Licenze
 ---------------